 The UK will have much to learn from Switzerland about fund distribution in Europe from outside the EU.
-Fiona Rintoul
+Fiona Rintoul reports.

 Until the UK voted to leave the European Union (EU), Switzerland occupied a unique position in the global funds industry: a thriving European financial centre outside the umbrella of the EU.
 Even if its reputation has sometimes been tarnished by banking secrecy and the inevitable consequences thereof, the nation that gave us accurate watches and creamy chocolate has always had a special status in the financial services industry.
 Now banking secrecy is in the past, a new chapter has begun, and asset management is central to the narrative.